Discover Iceland

 • Discover Iceland’s most famous waterfall, Gullfoss

-• Tour the Lava Tunnel and hike in Lava Field at Raufarholshellir
+• Tour the Lava Tunnel in Raufarholshellir

 • Explore the geothermal area of Krysuvik and Kleifarvatn Lake